2BTech/DDX/README.md

 respect to other modules, but modules in a path can write back to the originating devices by calling functions published by inlets.

+#### DDX-RPC Protocol
+The DDX includes an extensible communication protocol known as the [DDX-RPC](DDX-RPC.md) which can be used for data relaying, daemon management, and more.

 ## Path Durability
 Paths are meant to operate their primary functions whenever possible, even if a particular module loses functionality.
 As such, module design guidelines and restrictions encourage developers to